Is the articular cartilage the same throughout the knee joint?

 What are stem cells?

 Stem cells are a classification of one group of cells in the human body.
 Unlike specialized, differentiated cells such as cartilage cells, bone cells, fat cells, etc., stem cells are undifferentiated.
-Responding to various stimuli, they can differentiate into specialized cells.
-That capacity represents the common public conception: stem cells can regenerate damaged or lost tissues.
-In the proper setting, this can occur.
-However, in most current applications, they are “modulating” cells that help to re-balance the imbalance of pro-inflammation/anti-inflammation and/or tear down/regrowth that may exist, for example, in an arthritic knee.
+Responding to various stimuli, they can differentiate into specialized cells as a fetus matures.
+These are NOT available in the United States outside of research facilities.
+Adults do not have these cells and the lack of this capacity represents the common public misconception that adult "stem cells" can regenerate damaged or lost tissues.
+The cell therapy is based on adults MSCs.
+Dr. Arnold Caplan coined the term "Mesenchymal Stem Cells," or MSCs, as he could manipulate them in the laboratory to form various tissues.
+However, this is NOT the case when injected into the knee.
+In the clinical setting these cells are “modulating” cells that help to re-balance the imbalance of pro-inflammation/anti-inflammation and/or breakdown that may exist, for example, in an arthritic knee.
+As a result, Dr. Caplan appeals to all concerned that MSC should not be termed "stem cells" and instead he now refers to them as "Medicinal Signaling Cells."

-Our center has been involved with two recent studies investigating stem cells in arthritis and the outcomes are promising.
+Our center has been involved with two recent studies investigating cell therapy in arthritis and the outcomes are promising.
 The orthopedic literature is rapidly evolving in this area.

 What is platelet rich plasma?